 Apparently after having left office and becoming an ex-Pre$ident, Mr. Obama has leveraged his po$ition to make high 8 figure U$D money.
 I had thought he would quietly make a few millions and keep a low profile about it.
 But no, he has shown himself to be superficial nourveu riche: a conspicuous consumer.
 Hey, all you paparazzi, M/V is where the action is!
 Come and get it!

-I now find Mr. Obama to be disgusting hypocrite, like other fashionistas, doing his part to contribute to the decline of The West.
+I now find Mr. Obama to be a shameful hypocrite, like other fashionistas, doing his part to contribute to the decline of The West.
 There is a story, apparently untrue, that the Roman Emperor Nero played a musical instrument while Rome burned in 64 CE.
 It is not a false story that Barak Obama intended to hold a celebrity bash while The United Staes of America was burning in a conflagration of Trumpism and Wokism in 2021 CE.
 He should be ashamed of himself for being such a role model of decadence for young Americans of all races!

 Self-styled "progressive" politician Alexandria Ocasio-Cortez (aka: "AOC") shows her true colors by naming her beloved new pet pure breed with genetic health problems dog after the Great Gatsby art movement: Art Deco, instead of naming him maybe: "Joe", after Joe Hill, the great labor organizer?
 As George Orwell said: Some animals are more equal than others at society galas.